digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/Final_Project/README.md

 3. Navigate to the folder consisting the .py file
 4. streamlit run Integrated.py / streamlit run Trend_Metric_Channels.py
 5. Open browser and copy the url

-# Depoloyment of Visualization application on cloud using Heroku

-To make the dashboard visualizations more easy to access, deploying it on the cloud is the best option.

-We have used Heroku as it has only a few steps and requires minimum amount of coding.
-Following are the steps to achieve that using GitHub:

-1. Create an Account on Heroku
-2. Install the Heroku CLI and setups
-3. Create a Git Account on GitHub
-4. Create A Repository for your app
-5. Clone Your App locally
-6. Login on heroku from the CLI - *heroku login*
-7. Have the required files ready - requirements.txt, setup.sh, Procfile
-8. Make your changes and push to your git account
-9. Create A heroku app from the CLI - *heroku create yourappname* will help you
-10. Deploy by pushing to heroku - on CLI *git push heroku master*

-Once your app is deployed on the cloud you can copy the url and use it by simply pasting in on any browser and it should work as expected.

-The link to our web application is: